 Let’s make a pretty Valentine’s Day bouquet with beautiful roses, bright ranunculus, and adorable baby breath.
 We also wired little gold keys and scattered them throughout the arrangement to enhance the romantic feel.
 The bouquet is a great accent for a party table and makes a lovely gift for your significant other or a friend.

 🔑💘🔑 Channel your inner florist with this cute and romantic Valentine’s day bouquet made of roses, ranunculus, and baby breath.
-Watch the video tutorial for the step-by-step instructions!

 More flower arranging projects